McGill-MMA-EnterpriseAnalytics/US-Accidents/README.md

 IV.
 Classification & Regression

-Developing a model that classifies the severity of accidents and predicts the duration the accidents is going to takes can be critical in order to help the concerned authorities better manage traffic when an accidents occur and anticipate the needed ressources to deal efficiently with accidents
+Developing a model that classifies the severity of accidents and predicts the duration the accidents is going to takes can be critical in order to help the concerned authorities better manage traffic when an accident occur and anticipate the needed resources to deal efficiently with accidents

     1. Classification

-      Four machine learning algorithms are trained and the accuracy is used to measure the performance Logistic Regression: 66.99%
+      Four machine learning algorithms are trained, and the accuracy is used to measure the performance Logistic Regression: 66.99%
         KNN: 66.04%
         Random Forest: 69.03%